MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 # REST API Response Builder for Laravel #

- `ResponseBuilder` is [Laravel](https://laravel.com/)'s helper designed to simplify building nice, normalized and easy to consume REST API responses.
+ `ResponseBuilder` is [Laravel](https://laravel.com/)'s helper designed to build nice, normalized and easy to consume REST API JSON responses.

 ## Table of contents ##